 Spa Mozaik offers a variety of massages you can choose from to pamper yourself.
 They have a lot of other treatments as well.
 There are wonderful options like ayurvedic, Balinese and Oriental.
 The ambiance is greatly soothing and relaxing.
 The principles of Shiatsu are put to use for balancing energy flows in your body making you feel healthy, beautiful and rejuvenated.
 There are also packages available for men.

 Chateau Mouton Rothschild not only is this magnificent chateau home of one of the world’s greatest red wines, but it is also a museum displaying the unique artworks used for the labels and vinous artifacts.
 Located in the village of Pauillac in the Medoc, 50 km northwest of the city of Bordeaux, this tremendous wine estate stretches across a vast 203 acres of grape vines made up of mostly Cabernet Sauvignon.

-Chateau Palmer, finesse and elegance is at the heart of the Chateau Palmer, which has been characterized as being the “softness and refinement of silk, the warmth of velvet, and the leather of noblesse.”
+Chateau Palmer, finesse, and elegance are at the heart of the Chateau Palmer, which has been characterized as being the “softness and refinement of silk, the warmth of velvet, and the leather of noblesse.”
 This truly exquisite estate produces unusual combinations of grape varieties, which unquestionably make Chateau Palmer one of the extraordinary complex wineries in France.

 Showrooms and Art Shows